ymoyao/YHHeadScrollView/README.md

 -------------------
 Autor:developeryh
 Emil:developer_yh@163.com
 It's so friendly,Right?
-So if you has everything doubt,please contact me,and don't forgert to star if you like
+So if you has everything doubt,Please contact me,and don't forgert star if you like